Example 3 - Distribute applications to Intrexx instances

 portal The key "portal" receives the value "iaaPortal" from the "processing context".

 Select the key "token" in the "Token" field.
-The header is automatically compiled from the previous entries.
+The header is compiled automatically using the previous entries.

 Request Enter the following information in the request: